 Is it possible to prevent fears, phobias, and anxieties?

-A good program of socialization and exposure to many new and novel things while an animal is young can be helpful in preventing fears and phobias.
-However, there is a phenomenon called “one trial” learning, where an event is so traumatic that only one exposure can create fears, phobias, or anxieties.
+A good program of socialization and exposure to many new and novel situations while a pet is young and in a thoughtful and proactive manner can be helpful in preventing fears and phobias.
+However, there is a phenomenon called single event learning, where an event is so traumatic to the individual that only one exposure can create lasting fear, phobia, or anxiety.

 How can these problems of fears and phobias be treated?